 Using your GoPro Dome: Over / Under photography tips

-Now that you’ve read my Telesin GoPro dome review and seen the comparison table of the best GoPro domes out there, it’s time to move on to the juicy stuff; my personal tips on how to actually use a GoPro dome to take epic over / under photos.
+Now that you’ve read my Telesin GoPro dome review it’s time to move on to the juicy stuff; my personal tips on how to actually use a GoPro dome to take epic over / under photos.

 Set your GoPro on burst